arnaudguibbert/arnaudguibbert.github.io/_posts/2023-04-01-knowledge-graph-abs.md

 ---
 title: Knowledge graph abstraction layers
 description: >-
   Knowledge Graphs (KGs) have become a go-to method for storing and organizing complex real-world data.
 Unfortunately their size make them difficult to manage and understand.
-Let's see how we can transform them in smaller graph while keeping their structure.
+Let's see how we can transform them in smaller graph while preserving their structure.
 author: me
 date: 2023-04-01 18:30:00 +0800
 categories: [Projects, Research]